-Major power outage in Northland
+Mass Northland power outage could last for hours

 "Please also take care on the roads as traffic lights are out,'' a statement on the Council's official Facebook page said.

-General manager infrastructure Simon Weston said: "The less stress we put on these systems during the outage, the sooner we will be able to recoer when power comes back up.
+General manager infrastructure Simon Weston said: "The less stress we put on these systems during the outage, the sooner we will be able to recover when power comes back up.

 "We are liaising with power companies and will publicise any information as it comes to hand.''